 In 2005, the Vietnamese government took measures against the cruel keeping of bears by banning the sale and consumption of bear bile.
 However, approximately 800 bears still remain on more than 250 farms.

-Through our research, we have found that most of these bears spend a sad existence in tiny metal cages.
-To make matters worse, bile is still extracted from many of these innocent bears stomachs to be sold in markets and made into tinctures.
+Through our research, we've found most of these bears suffer endlessly in tiny metal cages.
+To make matters worse, bile is still extracted from many of these innocent bears' stomachs.
+Their bile is then sold in secret on the black market, later used for traditional medicines and made into tinctures.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 To extract bile, bears are first anaesthetized under appalling conditions.
-Anesthetic is often administered unprofessionally or is too weak; as a result the bears are subjected to incredible pain while still awake.
+Anesthetic is often administered unprofessionally or is too weak.
+As a result, the bears are subjected to incredible pain while they are still awake.

 After extraction, the wounds often become inflamed.
 Bears whose bile is regularly extracted suffer from painful abscesses, blood poisoning, or even cancer of the liver.
 In addition, their confinement in tiny cages leads to massive behavioral disorders and in the worst cases, self-mutilation.